Don’t risk your savings going backwards because of inflation.

 What other investments can get you ahead of inflation and tax?

-At a current rate of 1.9%, it isn’t too hard to get ahead of inflation.
+At the current rate of 0.7%, it isn’t too hard to get ahead of inflation, even with interest rates as low as they are.
 It’s commonly acknowledged that one of the best ways to get ahead over the medium-to-long term is to invest in a diversified portfolio of assets: shares, property, managed funds, bonds and yes, even term deposits.
 These investment options carry a higher degree of risk than savings accounts and term deposits but have the possibility of much higher returns.

-According to historical data, Australia’s average quarterly inflation rate over the past 10 years is 2.14%.
+According to data going back to September 2010, Australia’s average annual inflation rate over the past 10 years is 2%.
 Meanwhile, the ASX’s Long-Term Investing Report for 2018 shows that over the last 10 years: